 All offer more or less the same services: import, sale and trade-in of video games and retro consoles NTSC (most often Japan) and PAL (Europe), as well as of course various accessories and some gadgets and figurines.

-They offer a bit of everything, and even Next-Gen, but they mainly target two types of (demanding) customers: the collector who likes collecting, even speculation, and will not necessarily open the game box (that exist) ; the so-called “hardcore” gamer who searches, snoops, tracks, hunts down, tracks down, compares, resells to buy… The second seeks authenticity, the original conditions of the product, the game in its original form, the bet bets on the product itself and the rating that goes with it.
-There remains the occasional nostalgic looking for the console(s) of his childhood, the one looking for a Christmas present...
+They offer a bit of everything, and even Next-Gen, but they mainly target two types of (demanding) customers: the collector who likes collecting, even speculation, and will not necessarily open the game box (it exists); the so-called “hardcore” gamer who searches, snoops, tracks, bargains, tracks down, compares, resells to buy… The second seeks authenticity, the original conditions of the product, the game in its original form, the bet bets on the product itself and the rating that goes with it.
+There remains the occasional nostalgic looking for the console(s) of his childhood, the one looking for a Christmas present…

 There are therefore two markets for video games: that of NTSC (Japanese and American imported products) and that of PAL (Europe).
 The shops sell both, but with varying degrees of specialization depending on their clientele (purists willingly turn to Japan).